ECronin1973/programming-for-data-analytics/project/README.md

 ---

 ### Database Example Queries & Plots
+The following example SQL queries demonstrate how plots were generated directly from the merged `flights_weather` database.

 **Average Delay by Day of Week**
+This query computes the average delay for each day of the week (0=Sunday, 6=Saturday):
 ```sql
 SELECT strftime('%w', date_hour) AS day_of_week, AVG(computed_delay) AS avg_delay
 FROM flights_weather